mwcraig/astro_research_setup/docs/getting-started/install_python.md

+# Install Python

-# Install the miniconda python distribution
+## Install the miniconda python distribution

 There are several ways to install python.
 For research it is convenient to have an installation that: